Tabasco: Geography

-Along these areas of forest are the beaches and wetlands of the state.
-The beach areas are dominated by ground vegetation which is able to tolerate the high salinity of the soil.
-The wetlands are dominated by the most extensive mangrove forests in Mexico, concentrated on the lagoons that border the Mezcalcpa River along with the banks of the Tonalá, San Pedro y San Pablo and Grijalva rivers.
-There are four main types of mangroves locally called red, white, black and "prieto".
 Most of the wetlands of the state belong to the Pantanos de Centla Biosphere Reserve.
 The abundance of fresh water in wetlands and river areas supports a wide variety of aquatic life such as freshwater gar, mojarra, crocodiles, various species of turtles and frogs, and many species of native and migratory waterfowl.
 In larger bodies of water manatees can be found.
 In the brackish and salt water lagoons various ocean species are found, as well as shellfish and mollusks, and bird species such as seagulls and pelicans.

 Tabasco has a hot tropical climate, with the Gulf of Mexico having significant influence on weather patterns.
-Over 95% of the state's territory has a hot, wet climate.
+Over 95 percent of the state's territory has a hot, wet climate.
 The rest is hot and semi-humid, located in the far northeast of the state.
 The average annual temperature is 27 C with high temperatures averaging 36 C, mostly in May, and lows of 18.5 C in January.
 Unlike many parts of Mexico, Tabasco has abundant year round precipitation.
 The state receives an average annual rainfall of 2,550 mm.
 Rain occurs all year but is particularly heavy from June to October.
 The flat areas of the state are subject to frequent flooding.
 One reason for this is the rivers that flow from the Sierra region and the Usuamacinta River.
 Another is that there are a number of dams such as the Angostura, Chicoasén, Malpas and Peñitas; these are built for hydroelectricity and flood control, but can overflow.